-- 45. In promulgating regulations governing its operations as conservator or receiver of the Companies, FHFA specifically acknowledged the distinctions in its statutory responsibilities as conservator and as receiver: "A conservator's goal is to continue the operations of a regulated entity, rehabilitate it and return it to a safe, sound and solvent condition."
-Conservatorship and Receivership, 76 Fed.
-Reg.
-35,724, 35,730 (June 20, 2011).
-In contrast, when FHFA acts as a receiver, the regulation specifically provides that "[t]he Agency, as receiver, shall place the regulated entity in liquidation" 12 C.F.R. § 1237.3(b) (emphasis added). - directed the Companies' boards to consent to conservatorship.
-Given that the Companies were not in financial distress and were in no danger of defaulting on their debts, the Companies' directors were confronted with a Hobson's choice: face intense scrutiny from federal agencies for rejecting conservatorship or submit to the demands of Treasury and FHFA.
-The Agencies ultimately obtained the Companies' consent by threatening to seize them if they did not acquiesce and by informing them that the Agencies had already selected new CEOs and had teams ready to move in and take control. - 47.
-In publicly announcing the conservatorship, FHFA committed itself to operate Fannie and Freddie as a fiduciary until they are stabilized.
-As FHFA acknowledged, the
+51. In promulgating regulations governing its operations as conservator versus receiver of the Companies, FHFA specifically acknowledged the distinctions in its statutory responsibilities as conservator and as receiver: "A conservator's goal is to continue the operations of a regulated entity, rehabilitate it and return it to a safe, sound and solvent condition."
+76 Fed.
+Reg. at 35,730.
+In contrast, when FHFA acts as a receiver, the regulation specifically provides that "[t]he Agency, as receiver, shall place the regulated entity in liquidation" 12 C.F.R. § 1237.3(b) (emphasis added).
+Internal FHFA documents from 2008 reflect the same understanding of conservatorship, describing it as "a statutory process to stabilize a troubled institution which is intended to have a limited duration and has as its objective to return the entity to normal business operations once stabilized" and "a legal process to stabilize a troubled institution with the objective of returning the [Companies] to normal business operations."

-Companies' common stock remains outstanding during conservatorship and "continue[s] to trade," FHFA Fact Sheet, Questions and Answers on Conservatorship 3, https://goo.gl/DV4nAt, and Fannie's and Freddie's stockholders "continue to retain all rights in the stock's financial worth," id.
+- 52. On September 6, 2008, FHFA-at the instruction of Treasury-directed the Companies' boards to consent to conservatorship.
+Given that the Companies were not in financial distress and were in no danger of defaulting on their debts, the Companies' directors were given a Hobson's choice: face intense scrutiny from federal agencies for rejecting conservatorship or submit to the demands of Treasury and FHFA.
+The Agencies ultimately obtained the Companies' consent by threatening to seize them if they did not acquiesce and by informing them that the Agencies had already selected new CEOs and had teams ready to move in and take control. - Fannie and Freddie as a fiduciary until they are stabilized.
+As FHFA acknowledged, the Companies' stock remains outstanding during conservatorship and "continue[s] to trade," FHFA Fact Sheet, Questions and Answers on Conservatorship 3, and Fannie's and Freddie's stockholders "continue to retain all rights in the stock's financial worth," id.
 Director Lockhart testified before Congress that Fannie's and Freddie's "shareholders are still in place; both the preferred and common shareholders have an economic interest in the companies" and that "going forward there may be some value" in that interest.
 Sept.
 25, 2008, Hearing, U.S. House of Representatives, Committee on Financial Servs, H.R.
 Hrg.
-110-142 at 29-30, 34.

-- 48. FHFA also emphasized that the conservatorship was temporary: "Upon the Director's determination that the Conservator's plan to restore the [Companies] to a safe and solvent condition has been completed successfully, the Director will issue an order terminating the conservatorship."
+110-142 at 29-30, 34. - 54.
+FHFA also emphasized that the conservatorship was temporary: "Upon the Director's determination that the Conservator's plan to restore the [Companies] to a safe and solvent condition has been completed successfully, the Director will issue an order terminating the conservatorship."
 FHFA Fact Sheet, Questions and Answers on Conservatorship 2.
-Investors were entitled to rely on these official statements of the purposes of the conservatorship, and public trading in Fannie's and Freddie's stock was permitted to, and did, continue. - 49.
-In short, the Companies were not in financial distress when they were forced into conservatorship.
-The Companies' boards permitted conservatorship based on the understanding that, like any other conservator, FHFA would operate the Companies as a fiduciary with the goal of preserving and conserving their assets and managing them in a safe and solvent manner.
-And in publicly announcing the conservatorships, FHFA confirmed that the Companies' private shareholders continued to hold a residual economic interest that would have value if the Companies generated profits in the future.
+Investors were entitled to rely on these official statements of the purposes of the conservatorship, and public trading in Fannie's and Freddie's stock was permitted to, and did, continue.

+55. In short, the Companies were not in financial distress when they were forced into conservatorship.
+The Companies' boards acquiesced to conservatorship based on the understanding that FHFA, like any other conservator, would operate the Companies as a fiduciary with the goal of preserving and conserving their assets and managing them in a safe and solvent manner.
+And in publicly announcing the conservatorships, FHFA confirmed that the Companies' private shareholders continued to hold an economic interest that would have value, particularly as the Companies generated profits in the future.